gudicm/snippets/cooks/md/CSharp.md

         object o = i;

-    Boxing is expensive to memory performance because reference object is created as copy of vlue object on managed heap.
+    Boxing is expensive to memory performance because reference object is created as copy of value object on managed heap.

     Unboxing is reversal process that cast a refernce object to value type, it is also expensive.
     1. it is checked if reference instance is boxed version of value type.